Introduction to New Human Genetics Compute Cluster (HGCC)

 1. Login to Emory VPN .

-3. SSH login without typing password : repeat this setup for each of your local computer.
+3. Setup SSH login without typing password : repeat this setup for each of your local computer.
+Highly recomend to set this up first.
+It will save you tons of effort.

 Mount Remote Cluster Home Directory to Local Computer